intellaworld/ivoice-integration/src/readme.md

 ## Step 2: Sending recording calls

-To send a recording call, please note the follwing considerations:
+To send a recording call, please note the following considerations:

-1. We accept a `wav` file readable by browser e.g. `Google Chrome`.
+1. We accept a `wav` file readable by browser e.g. `Google Chrome`
-2. You can also record calls using browser `mic`.
+2. You can also record calls using browser `mic`
-3. If the file is larger than 2 seconds, it should be divided into chunks of 2-second duration
+3. If the file is larger than 2.5 seconds, it should be divided into chunks of 2.5-second duration
-4. Each chunk should be sent as separted `base64` encoded blob(file) over the socket connection.
+4. Each chunk should be sent as separated `base64` encoded blob(file) over the socket connection
-5. Ensure that the chunks are sent sequentially and in the correct order to maintain the continuity of the audio stream.
+5. Ensure that the chunks are sent sequentially and in the correct order to maintain the continuity of the audio stream
-6. Ensure to emit chunks with `message` key.
+6. Ensure to emit chunks with `message` key

 ```js
 const wavBlob = new Blob([wavData], { type: "audio/wav" });